Follow Us On:

-When Muslim League joined the Interim Government, differences arouse between the two major parties over the issue of the distribution of portfolios.
+When the Muslim League joined the Interim Government, differences arose between the two major parties over the issue of the distribution of portfolios.
 Muslim League wanted one of the three important ministries, i.e. External Affairs, Home or Defence, but Congress was not ready to give any of them to the League.
-Nehru considered himself as the best possible choice for the External Affairs, while Patel thought it was better for him to remain outside the cabinet, if he was not made in charge of the Home department.
-When pressure was put on the Congress to give something of a significant importance to the Muslim League, on the advice of Rafi Ahmad Kidwai, a Muslim Congress member, they offered Muslim League the Finance ministry.
+Nehru considered himself as the best possible choice for the External Affairs, while Patel threatened to remain out of the cabinet if he was not made in charge of the Home department.
+When the pressure was put on the Congress to give something of significant importance to the Muslim League, on the advice of Rafi Ahmad Kidwai, a Muslim Congress member, they offered Muslim League the Finance ministry.
 They were sure that since the League had no finance expert in their leadership, they would either decline the offer or would badly fail in running the ministry.
-To their surprise Muslim League accepted the challenge and nominated Liaquat Ali Khan as the Finance Minister.
+To their surprise, Muslim League accepted the challenge and nominated Liaquat Ali Khan as the Finance Minister.
 Knowing the importance of the ministry Liaquat started putting financial checks on all the ministries run by the Congress members.
 They could not even hire a peon without the prior consent of Liaquat.

 Following were some of the main features of the Poor Man’s Budget: